alinsjs/docs/ecosystem/web-compiler.md

 ## 3. import property

-You can use the import attribute to top the import statement introduction method, and the optional values are:
+You can use the import attribute to specify how alins is introduced.
+Optional values are:

 1. esm: Indicates the introduction of alins using the import statement
-2. CJS: Indicates the introduction of Alins using the require method
+2. cjs: Indicates the introduction of Alins using the require method
-3. iife means from window.
-Alins introduced alins, which defaults to iife
+3. iife means from `window.Alins` introduced alins, which defaults to iife

 The usage method is as follows